wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 However, now that you want to change those values, you need to switch them back to lets.

-You also may notice that when you save your javascript file, it reformats from `x = x - 10;` to `x -= 10;` which is a shortform way to say the same thing.
+You also may notice that when you save your javascript file, it reformats from `x = x - 10;` to `x -= 10;` which is a short form way to say the same thing.

 Now if you refresh the page and press an arrow key, you will see an error in the console that says something like this: